 Gas Act s2(1) provides that a gas wholesaler is Vector, and anyone who supplies gas for resupply.

+The HSE Pipeline Regulations were amended on 4 April 2016 to reference the Health and Safety at Work Act 2015 rather than the Health and Safety in Employment Act 1992

 The Commerce Commission considers reliability the most important measure of the level of service that suppliers provide to consumers.
 However, in the absence of data to establish robust reliability targets, its current quality standards relate only to emergency response times: 180 minutes or less to respond to gas transmission and distribution emergencies; and 60 minutes or less to respond to 80% of emergencies.

-Disclosures required under NZCC 23 and NZCC 24 relate to the promotion of the long‐term benefit of consumers, and currently they do not require disclosure of all information relating to the risks identified by SMSs (for NOs) or Safety Operating Plans (for TSOs).
-For example, there is currently no requirement on TSOs or NOs to disclose the number of incidents of non-specification gas entering a pipeline, although this should be an important concern to consumers.
+Disclosures required under NZCC 23 and NZCC 24 relate to the promotion of the long‐term benefit of consumers, and currently they do not require disclosure of all information relating to the risks identified by SMSs (for NOs) or PMS (for the TSO).
+For example, there is currently no requirement on the TSO or NOs to disclose the number of incidents of non-specification gas entering a pipeline, although this should be an important concern to consumers.

-‘‘Consumer’’ under the CG Act means a person who (a) acquires from a supplier goods or services of a kind ordinarily acquired for personal, domestic, or household use or consumption; and (b) does not acquire the goods and services, or hold himself or herself out as acquiring the goods or services, for the purpose of (i) resupplying them in trade; or (ii) consuming them in the course of process of production or manufacture; or (iii) in the case of goods, repairing or treating in trade other goods or fixtures on land.
+‘Consumer’ under the CG Act means a person who (a) acquires from a supplier goods or services of a kind ordinarily acquired for personal, domestic, or household use or consumption; and (b) does not acquire the goods and services, or hold himself or herself out as acquiring the goods or services, for the purpose of (i) resupplying them in trade; or (ii) consuming them in the course of process of production or manufacture; or (iii) in the case of goods, repairing or treating in trade other goods or fixtures on land.
 The CG Act does not apply to business transactions.

-For example there are generally no documented ICAs between TSOs and NOs at gas gates supplying distribution networks, or between the NOs and the GMSOs, or between GMSOs and consumers.
+For example there are generally no documented ICAs between GMSOs and consumers.

-Although both TSOs monitor aspects of gas quality in order to determine the energy content of the gas.
+Although the TSO monitors aspects of gas quality, it only does so to determine the energy content of the gas for billing purposes.

-MPOC s17.1 defines a ‘Direct Injecting Party’ as a party who injects gas into the Maui Pipeline directly from a gas production or processing facility.
-An Indirect Injecting Party is a party who injects gas into a transmission pipeline which then flows into the Maui Pipeline.

 The amount of sulphur added at normal odorant injection rates is of the order of 6 mg/scm.

-In addition to the specific obligations identified in this chapter, a number of non-specific obligations may also apply.
-For example, contracts applying to participants in the supply chain require them to act as a Reasonable and Prudent Operator.
+In addition to the specific obligations identified in this chapter, a number of more general obligations may also apply.
+For example, contracts each party to a supply chain contract is required to act as a Reasonable and Prudent Operator.

 Only the key obligations relating to gas quality are identified in this chapter.
 There will be other statutory and contractual obligations that are not addressed here.

-TSOs and NOs may facilitate this by posting relevant support material, not already disclosed, on their websites.
+TSOs and NOs may facilitate this by posting relevant support material, on their websites.

-Occasional ‘‘excursions’’ from the gas specification are expected.
-These excursions may be ‘‘transients’’, lasting only minutes, and therefore unlikely to have any significant effect on the quality of delivered gas.
-However, any such incident represents a breach of the strict requirement under every ICA which requires that only gas meeting the gas specification may be injected into the transmission pipelines, so they must all be notified.
+This is a requirement of GTAC Schedule 5 s6.5.
+However, occasional ‘excursions’ from the gas specification are expected.
+These excursions may be ‘transients’, lasting only minutes, and therefore unlikely to have any significant effect on the quality of delivered gas.
+Any such incident represents a breach of the strict requirement under every ICA which requires that only gas meeting the gas specification may be injected into the transmission pipelines, so all such breaches must be notified.
 In some overseas regimes, protocols exist to specify thresholds for escalating actions depending on the severity of an incident, but there is no such protocol currently in operation in New Zealand.

+First Gas is also undertaking a project to identify what contamination control facilities are required onsite to ensure that future pigging operations will have minimal impact to normal operations within the Kapuni Gas Treatment Plant.
+(First Gas 2018 AMP p97)

 Over-odorisation incidents may also occur, but are of less concern from a safety point of view.
 Communication during such incidents would be the same as during under-odorisation incidents.